-Interns may spend more time in the Inpatient service.
-Interns may pick up more than one therapeutic group.
+Psychologists-in-training may spend more time in the Inpatient service.
+Psychologists-in-training may pick up more than one therapeutic group.

 In addition, electives are available in the following service areas.

 Assertive Community Treatment: ACT is a service-delivery model that provides comprehensive, locally based treatment to people with serious and persistent mental illness.
 It provides highly individualized services directly to consumers.
 ACT patients receive multidisciplinary services of a psychiatric unit, but in their own home and community.
 The ACT team is composed of psychiatrists, social workers, nurses, substance abuse and vocational rehabilitation counselors, and psychologists.